nachojeda/XSOARPlaybooks/README.md

 # XSOARPlaybooks
-Comprehensive guide of XSOAR Palo Alto auitoguide for playbook execution and handling
+Comprehensive guide of XSOAR Palo Alto autoguide for playbook execution and handling